clj-commons/citrus/README.md

 Notice how the above effect provides callback event names to handle HTTP response/error which are dispatched once request is done.
 This is a frequent pattern when it is expected that an effect can produce another one e.g. update state with response body.

-*NOTE*: `:state` is the only handler built into *Scrum*, because state change is always required operation.
+*NOTE*: `:state` is the only handler built into *Scrum*.
+Because state change is the most frequently used effect it is handled a bit differently, in efficient way (see [Scheduling and batching](#scheduling-and-batching) section).

 ### Subscriptions